WDI-SEA/notes/09-other-topics/post-sei/post-cohort-resources.md

 * [Problem Solving with Data Structures and Algorithms in Python](https://runestone.academy/ns/books/published/pythonds/index.html) is very thorough and approachable in its explanations, and also very popular.
 * [Eloquent Javascript](https://eloquentjavascript.net/) is a popular and modern study of JS fundamentals
-* [You Don't Know JS](https://github.com/getify/You-Dont-Know-JS/tree/1st-ed) is a series of books that focus on fondational JS topics
+* [You Don't Know JS](https://github.com/getify/You-Dont-Know-JS/tree/1st-ed) is a series of books that focus on foundational JS topics
 * [Essential Javascript Design Patterns](https://addyosmani.com/resources/essentialjsdesignpatterns/book/) is an older but still relevant book that takes a deep dive into specific programming patterns in JS, many of which are still commonly used while others have been implemented as language features
 * [API on Rails](https://github.com/madeindjs/api_on_rails) is a one-stop-shop for getting into rails backend
 * [Learn x in y Minutes](https://learnxinyminutes.com/) isn't exactly a book per se, its more like a collection of crashcourse type cheatsheets for coding topics.
 'Take a whirlwind tour of your next favorite language.
 Community-driven!'